-- Version and Padding as described for SR packet. - The SDES item CNAME must be included in one packet. - Other SDES items should not be used. - Note 2: Because the randomly allocated SSRC identifier may change, the CNAME item must be included to provide the binding from the SSRC identifier to an identifier for the source that remains constant.
+• version and Padding as described for SR packet must be used;

+- the SDES item CNAME must be included in one packet; and - other SDES items should not be used. - Note 2: Because the randomly allocated SSRC identifier may change, the CNAME item must be included to provide the binding from the SSRC identifier to an identifier for the source that remains constant.
 Like the SSRC identifier, the CNAME identifier must be unique among all other participants within one RTP session.

-To be forward compatible and interwork with legacy equipment, the UE and the entities in the IMS core network that terminates the user plane must be able to receive all types of RTCP packets, according to the rules specified in IETF RFC 3550 [56].
+To be forward compatible and interwork with legacy equipment, the UE and the entities in the IMS core network that terminate the user plane must be able to receive all types of RTCP packets, according to the rules specified in IETF RFC 3550 [56].